-- A7.1 Articulates and demonstrates the influence theory has on assessment process. - A7.2 Apply an assessment strategy to assess individuals, families, groups, organizations, and communities within a complimentary theoretical model. - A7.3 Design and conduct trauma informed assessment and planning strategies that include risk and protective factors that empower service recipients
+- A7.1 Articulates and demonstrates the influence theory has on assessment process. - A7.2 Apply an assessment strategy to assess individuals, families, groups, organizations, and communities within a complimentary theoretical model. - A7.3 Design appropriate assessment and planning strategies that empower service recipients.